Legislators love to gripe about how California's wildly popular ballot initiative process ties their hands on the state budget.

 The most expensive legislative-sponsored measure was the $15 billion deficit fix in 2004.
 The highest price tag among the 17 initiatives that passed was Gov. Arnold Schwarzenegger's $500 million annual after-school program in 2002, before he was elected governor.

-The statistics do not, however, reflect the indirect cost
+The statistics do not, however, reflect the indirect cost of initiatives that have had a major fiscal effect on the state's budget.

 That list includes Proposition 13, the 1978 initiative that limited property tax hikes and imposed a two-thirds voting threshold for tax hikes, and Proposition 98, the 1988 effort that mandated minimum education funding levels.